What to do if you have too many career ideas

 …and you didn’t have to work again, ever.
 What would you choose to do?
 You might travel the world, buy yourself a new house and a car/ boat/ airplane (!).
 But once you’d be done with all that, how would you spend your time?
 What is the most exciting option from your list of possibilities?
 Which career would you pursue even if you didn’t have to?
 It might not be the easiest one to get into, the cheapest or the most prestigious, but it is the one that will make you happy to get up in the morning and look forward to your day.

-If you ask yourself “what would I love to do?” and you know the answer deep down inside but you keep finding reasons why you shouldn’t do it, it might be that there’s a part of you that’s sabotaging you.
+If you ask yourself “what would I love to do?” and you know the answer deep down inside but keep finding reasons why you shouldn’t do it, it might be that there’s a part of you that’s sabotaging you.
 You can easily identify it because it sounds like: “You can’t do this”, “It’s too hard”, “You’re not talented enough”, “You’re never going to earn an income from this”.
 This is your critical voice speaking and, if you let it, it will bring you down.
 It sees everything through the lens of fear and its main message is that it’s best to stick with what you’ve got now no matter how bad it is.
 It does that because it can only see one point of view: the pessimistic one, the one that focuses on your weaknesses instead of your strengths.
 The best way to beat it?!
-You need to remind yourself why you’re making this change, why you can do it and why you should do it.
+You need to remind yourself why you’re making this change, why you can be successful and why you should go for it.

 Narrowing down your options is not going to solve all your problems, but it will help you get to the point where you’ll take action.
-Once you do that, you’ll be much clearer about which direction is right for you.